Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Why do we need an Image Tag Helper in ASP.NET Core?

-If you disable the browser cache, then each and every time, it will download the image from the server.
-If you didn’t disable the browser cache, it will serve the image from the browser cache.
-But the problem with this approach is that if you change the image, then you will not get the updated image if the browser cache is not disabled.
+If we disable the browser cache, it will download the image from the web server each time.
+If we enable the browser cache, it will serve the image from the browser cache.
+However, the problem with this approach is that if we change the image in the web server, we will not get the updated image if the browser cache is enabled.

-The Image Tag Helper in ASP.NET Core MVC simplifies the process of generating <img> elements for displaying images on your web pages.
-It helps ensure that image URLs are correctly generated, which is especially useful when dealing with dynamic content or different environments.
+The Image Tag Helper in ASP.NET Core MVC simplifies the process of generating <img> elements for displaying images on your web pages, working with <img> elements in Razor views.
+It helps render image URLs correctly by automatically resolving paths and versioning images, which is useful when dealing with dynamic content.
+This allows us to handle images efficiently, with features like cache busting (automatically appending version numbers to image URLs when files change).

-How to use Image Tag Helper in ASP.NET Core MVC?
+How Do We Use Image Tag Helper in ASP.NET Core MVC?

 Cache-Busting: